Brianzchen/particle/README.md

 ### particle.config.json

-Living in the root of your project to manage to manage configuration and custom scripts for particle.
+Living in the root of your project to manage configuration and custom scripts for particle.

-Unlike other monorepo solutions, particle does not take advantage of a root `package.json` and instead using a custom config solution.
+Unlike other monorepo solutions, particle does not take advantage of a root `package.json`, instead opting for a custom config.

 This allows a monorepo to not strictly run with JS based tooling.